-As we settle into 2020, it was revealed that the police and courts in England and Wales are dealing with the highest number of knife crimes in a decade.
+As we settle into 2020, Sky News revealed that the police and courts in England and Wales are dealing with the highest number of knife crimes in a decade.

-Every day the news is dominated by yet another story of a injury or fatality related to knife crime.
+Every day the news report yet another story of injury or fatality related to knife crime.
 It is an endemic threatening our children which is sadly becoming the norm.

 In London alone, there were more than 15,000 offences last year.
 Labour MP Florence Eshalomi warned Londoners risked becoming ‘desensitised’ to knife crime.
 She told the Commons about how she felt scared after coming across a teenager bleeding from knife wounds in his legs.
-She felt disappointed that many passers-by walked on while she ‘frantically’ alerted the emergency services.
+Eshalomi said she felt disappointed that many passers-by walked on while she ‘frantically’ alerted the emergency services.

-It is important to know how you can help if you end up in a situation like this so you can react in an effective and calm manner.
+It is important to know how you can help if you end up in a situation like this.
+In this way, you can react in an effective and calm manner.